RPC Inc. (RES) Shares Rise Despite Market Challenges

-The stock price of RPC Inc. (NYSE: RES) has jumped by 3.27 compared to previous close of 7.35.
-Despite this, the company has seen a gain of 14.14% in its stock price over the last five trading days.
+RPC Inc. (NYSE: RES) has seen a rise in its stock price by 3.08 in relation to its previous close of 7.46.
+However, the company has experienced a 4.63% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in RPC Inc. (NYSE: RES) Right Now?

-RPC Inc. (NYSE: RES) has a price-to-earnings ratio of 5.96x that is above its average ratio.
-Additionally, the 36-month beta value for RES is 1.79.
-There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 1 rating it as “overweight,” 2 rating it as “hold,” and 0 rating it as “sell.”
+RPC Inc. (NYSE: RES) has a price-to-earnings ratio that is above its average at 6.04x. and a 36-month beta value of 1.80.
+Opinions on the stock are mixed, with 0 analysts rating it as a “buy,” 1 as “overweight,” 2 as “hold,” and 0 as “sell.”

 Sponsored